 In the 1500s, Spaniards traveling north to the Rio Grande River named the passage between two mountain ranges “El Paso del Norte” (the pass of the north).
 This area would eventually become the site of El Paso, on the northern bank of the river, and Ciudad Juárez, on the southern bank.

 El Paso Weather

 El Paso’s climate is transitional between hot and cold desert.
-Summer’s heat is dry, and winters are mild and dry.
-Average high temperatures range from 57°F in December to 96°F in June.
-Average low temperatures range from 33°F in December and January to 71°F in July.
-The city sees just under ten inches of rainfall annually and 7 inches of snow.
+The summer heat is dry, and winters are mild and dry.
+The average high temperature is 96°F in June, and the average low temperature is 33°F in December and January.
+El Paso sees just under ten inches of rainfall annually and 7 inches of snow.

 El Paso Transportation

 Sun Metro provides public transportation in El Paso with fixed route buses and LIFT vehicles for disabled passengers.
 Air travelers come and go via El Paso International Airport, located six miles east of downtown.
 The major east-west artery is I-10, which connects El Paso to Albuquerque, New Mexico (300 miles to the north) and San Antonio, Texas (550 miles to the southeast).
 On average, people spend about 22 minutes traveling to or from work.